Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Erik Yeo was definitive in making it all come together.
 I just got to work on some cool sections of it and put in a few of my own ideas.

 **Nemin:**
-Do you know whether the whole using a crossbow thing was given from the very beginning or it started from something different and then LL or someone else realized "hey this is way more unique"?
+Do you know whether the whole using a crossbow thing was given from the very beginning or it started from something different and then Lorne Lanning or someone else realized "hey this is way more unique"?

 > **David Fried:**
 >As far as I know that was one of the fundamentals of the game coming together.
 It occurred before I was there either way so I can't really say when or how it happened.
 It was definitely a huge emphasis when they were pitching it to me.

 **Nemin:**
-Did LL ever speak to you what westerns were influencing SW?
+Did Lorne Lanning ever speak to you what westerns were influencing SW?

 > **David Fried:**
->Nope... :D
+>Nope... :)

 **Nemin:**
-Bummer :D !
+Bummer :) !

 Next I'd like to ask about how the whole game development went.
 As it's know at this time OWI was partnered with EA.
 Did they ever interfere or tell you "this won't fly"?